Gollum: The Lord of the Rings

 Frodo and Sam confronted Gollum in the Emyn Muil; Gollum nearly strangled Sam, but Frodo subdued him with his Elvish sword, Sting, which had once belonged to Bilbo.
-Frodo tied an Elvish rope around Gollum's ankle as a leash, but the mere touch of the rope pained him.
+Sam tied an Elvish rope around Gollum's ankle as a leash, but the mere touch of the rope pained him.
 Taking pity on the wretched creature, just as Bilbo once had, Frodo made Gollum swear to help them.
 Agreeing to the oath, Gollum swore by the Ring itself, and Frodo released him.
 The unlikely company, guided by Gollum, made their way to the Black Gate, the main entrance to Mordor.
 Frodo's kindness brought out Gollum's better nature, and he made at least some effort to keep his promise.
 Sam, however, despised Gollum upon sight, and often warned Frodo of the creature's deception and slipperiness.

 When they reached the Black Gate and found it well-guarded, Gollum offered to lead them toward an alternative entrance into Mordor.
 Along the way, Frodo and Sam were seized by Faramir, and Gollum slipped away uncaught (but not unseen) and followed them.
 When Frodo allowed Faramir to briefly take Gollum prisoner in order to spare his life, Gollum felt betrayed, and began plotting against his new "master".
 Faramir found out that Gollum was taking them to the pass of Cirith Ungol, an entrance to Mordor through the Ephel Dúath mountains.
 He warned Frodo and Sam of the evil of that place, as well as the treachery he sensed in Gollum.

 Frodo, Sam, and Gollum left Faramir and climbed the stairs to Cirith Ungol.
-Gollum slipped away and visited Shelob, planning to feed the hobbits to her and then get the Ring for himself when she was done.
+Gollum slipped away and visited Shelob, planning to betray the Hobbits by feeding them to her so that he could then get the Ring for himself.
 When he returned, he found the hobbits asleep, and the sight of Frodo sleeping nearly moved Gollum to repent.
 However, Sam woke up and spoke harshly to him, and the opportunity for redemption was lost.

 Gollum followed through with his plan and led Frodo and Sam into Shelob's Lair.
-There, Frodo was stung by Shelob, taken prisoner by Orcs, and hauled to the Tower of Cirith Ungol.
+However, he disappeared after entering the Lair, causing the Hobbits to realize he betrayed them.
+When Shelob began chasing Frodo, Gollum used this opportunity to attack Sam, but the latter defeated him, leading to Gollum retreating.
+Frodo was soon stung by Shelob, taken prisoner by Orcs, and hauled to the Tower of Cirith Ungol.
 Sam rescued Frodo from the Tower of Cirith Ungol and, dressed in scavenged Orc-armour, the two made their way across the plateau of Gorgoroth to Mount Doom.
 When Frodo and Sam had almost reached their destination, Gollum attacked them, but Frodo threw him down.
 Sam faced Gollum on his own, letting Frodo continue up the mountain to finish their mission.
 Like Bilbo and Frodo before him, Sam spared Gollum's life out of pity, turned his back on the creature, and followed Frodo.